njausxl/RiceLncRNA/README.md

 2. Focus on data quality control results
 3. Validate reliability of key findings

+## RiceLncRNA Repository

+### 1. Overview

+This repository contains essential datasets and tools for the analysis of long non-coding RNAs (lncRNAs) in rice, focusing on their roles in plant immunity.

+### 2. Dataset Contents

+#### 2.1 OSA rRNA
+- **File**: `OSA_rRNA.fa`
+- **Description**: Contains the ribosomal RNA (rRNA) sequences of rice (*Oryza sativa*).
+This file is used for filtering rRNA contamination during RNA-seq preprocessing.

+#### 2.2 OSA Known LncRNA
+- **File**: `OSA_Known_LncRNA.zip`
+- **Description**: A zip file containing known lncRNA sequences from multiple lncRNA databases specifically for rice.
+It is useful for the identification and annotation of lncRNAs in rice.

+#### 2.3 Rice7 Genomic Data
+- **File**: `rice7_all_fa.zip`
+- **Description**: This archive contains the rice genome sequence (MSU v7) in FASTA format.
+It serves as a reference for genome-wide RNA-seq alignment and other genomic analyses.

+- **File**: `rice7_all_gtf.zip`
+- **Description**: Contains the MSU v7 gene annotation in GTF format.
+It is essential for the functional annotation of RNA-seq data.

+#### 2.4 Org RiceDB (GO/KEGG Enrichment)
+- **File**: `org_riceDB_AH94060.zip`
+- **Description**: This archive contains the rice-specific annotation database (OrgDb) used for performing GO and KEGG enrichment analyses.
+It provides necessary gene annotations for functional analysis of rice-related data.

+### 3. Dataset Usage

+These datasets provide fundamental resources for transcriptomic and functional analyses, such as the identification of lncRNAs, alignment of RNA-seq data, and gene annotation.
+You can use these files for a variety of bioinformatics analyses, such as:

+- **rRNA Filtering**: Use `OSA_rRNA.fa` to filter out rRNA sequences during RNA-seq preprocessing.
+- **LncRNA Identification**: Use `OSA_Known_LncRNA.zip` to compare with newly identified lncRNAs in your RNA-seq dataset.
+- **Genomic Alignment**: Align your RNA-seq reads to the reference genome found in `rice7_all_fa.zip`.
+- **Gene Annotation**: Annotate your aligned reads using the `rice7_all_gtf.zip` file.
+- **GO/KEGG Enrichment**: For functional enrichment analysis, `org_riceDB_AH94060.zip` is used to provide necessary gene annotations for rice.

+### 4. Acknowledgements

+The datasets and annotations used in this repository have been generously provided by various contributors.
+These datasets are crucial for the research and development of the RiceLncRNA pipeline and facilitate the study of lncRNAs in rice.

+## License
+This repository is licensed under the MIT License.
+See the LICENSE file for more details.

 ## Citation

 If you use this pipeline, please cite the following paper: